coastalboundarydynamicsresearchgroup/SonarController/hardware/setup.md

 - At the command prompt, enter:

-`lsblk`

-- This should return a tree that shows the name of each block device and all partitions on them.
-The device should have `nvme` in the name, such as `nvme0n1`.
-Look under this device for a partition nearly as big as your drive.
-My drive is 1TB, so I see the partition `nvme0n1p2` with size 931.5G.
-Capture the partition name, in this case, `nvme0n1p2`.
-- Enter:

 `sudo blkid`

 ![blkid command](blkid_command.png)

-- Look for the partition whose name you captured in the step above, prefixed with `/dev/`.
-In my example, this is `/dev/nvme0np2`.
+- Look for the partition you created above, probably `/dev/nvme0n1p1` or `/dev/nvme0n1p2`.
 Somewhere in the line for this partition, should be `UUID=”32BA153FBA1500D1”`.
 Your UUID will of course be different, but will be some long string of Hex digits.
 Highlight the UUID (less quotation marks) and copy.

 - Now, edit `/etc/fstab`.
-To do this, `cd /etc` and enter:
+To do this, enter:

+`cd /etc`

 `sudo nano fstab`